bmfischer3/4k-to-1080p-scaler/README.md

 # 4K to 1080p Scale Down

+# To Do
+- Add in feature showing how much space has been saved.
+- Add in a feature to show files that failed conversion.
+-

 ## Purpose
 Space is a luxury and 4k videos take up a ton of digital real estate.
 A lot of the space on NAS being taken up by older 4K footage that I still want to keep, but don't necessarily need in 4K anymore.
 With the numerous files and directories I have, I opted to write python program to go through and convert my files from 4K to 1080p using FFMPEG.